gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    exist after the DTLS encryption until the DTLS Decryption in its sender and receiver implementation.

-   If the receiver implementation keeps with the assumpption to timely decrypt DTLS records after it has been completely received, the tracking of when a records has been fully received can maintain a good view of the total number of outstanding records in regards to the DTLS sequence number space and prevent wrapping of the sequence number space by not protecting additional user message fragements until further DTLS records has been ackonwledged.
+   If the receiver implementation keeps with the assumption to timely decrypt DTLS records after it has been completely received, the tracking of when a records has been fully received can maintain a good view of the total number of outstanding records in regard to the DTLS sequence number space and prevent wrapping of the sequence number space by not protecting additional user message fragments until further DTLS records has been acknowledged.

-   Assuming a that a quarter of the sequence number space is used as safety margin it will limit the number of simultanous in-flight DTLS records to 49152, and thus also the number of simultanos user messages.
+   Assuming a that a quarter of the sequence number space is used as safety margin it will limit the number of simultaneous in-flight DTLS records to 49152, and thus also the number of simultaneous user messages.
 Technically, if the DTLS implementation supports trial decoding, overlap of the sequence number but that results in both implementation requirements, need to signal the window it supports, and additional decryption overhead due to trial decoding and will be left for future extension.

-   So what size of SCTP receiver window this limitation correspond to is highly dependent on the SCTP user message size.
-If all SCTP user message are large, e.g. 1 MB, then most DTLS Records will be close to maxmimum DTLS record size.
-Thus, the SCTP receiver window size required before this becomes an issue becomes fairly close to 49152 times 16384, i.e. approximately 800 MB.
+   So, what size of SCTP receiver window this limitation corresponds to is highly dependent on the SCTP user message size.
+If all SCTP user messages are large, e.g., 1 MB, then most DTLS Records will be close to maximum DTLS record size.
+Thus, the SCTP receiver window size required before this becomes an issue becomes fairly close to 49152 times 16384, i.e., approximately 800 MB.
 While SCTP user messages of 100 bytes would only need a receiver window of approximately 5 MB.

 ### SCTP API Limitations